The Aftermath of Spironolactone: Understanding Rebound Acne and Natural Healing

 Understanding Spironolactone and Its Role in Acne Treatment

-Spironolactone Long-Term Use ≠ Long-Term Safety
+Spironolactone Long-Term Use ≠Long-Term Safety

-Possible hormone balance disruption: Chronic suppression of androgens may disrupt ovarian communication and cause estrogen dominance, low libido, fatigue, etc.
+Possible hormone balance disruption: Chronic suppression of androgens may disrupt ovarian communication and cause estrogen dominance, low libido, fatigue, and more.

 The Mechanism Behind Rebound Acne